kashishpt/quick-type/README.md

 ## Extension Settings

 This extension contributes the following settings:
-* `quick-type.wordRegex`: Defines the regex that defines a single word for string functions
+* `quick-type.stringRegex`: Defines the regex for a single word for string functions
+* `quick-type.valueRegex`: Defines the regex for a single value for data structure function

 ## Known Issues